Procedural Posture

 Auto Draft

-Appellant bank sought review of a decision of the Superior Court of San Diego County (California), which entered judgment in favor of appellee borrower, based on a jury verdict,denied appellant’s motion for judgment notwithstanding the verdict, in appellant’s action for damages for the balance due on a promissory note.
+Appellant bank sought review of a decision of the Superior Court of San Diego County (California), which entered judgment in favor of appellee borrower, based on a jury verdict, and denied appellant’s motion for judgment notwithstanding the verdict, in appellant’s action for damages for the balance due on a promissory note.

 Overview